size-io/size-php/README.md

 ### TCP Proxy Event Publishing

 Using the TCP interface to a running [size-io/size-proxy](https://github.com/size-io/size-proxy) is still pretty fast and has the added benefit of complaining if for some reason it cannot connect to the proxy server.
-On a LAN or local machine it will have pretty much no measurable impact on performance.
+On a LAN or local machine it will have essentially no measurable impact on performance.

 ```php
 require_once('size.php');